 When did you commit to Mississippi State?

-What other schools did you consider other than Mississippi State?
-And did any offer or appear to be close to offering?
+What schools did you consider other than Mississippi State?

 Gene Swindoll is the publisher of the GenesPage.com website, the source for Mississippi State sports on Scout.com sports network.
 You can contact him by emailing email@example.com.